cry4pt/Webfishing/README.md

 ## Installation

-1. Ensure you have a mod loader installed for Webfishing
+1. Ensure You Have A Mod Loader Installed For Webfishing [Gale Or R2modman)
-2. Place `Cry4pt.gd` in your mods folder
+2. Download FinapseX In Said Mod Loader
-3. Launch the game with mod support enabled
+3. Launch The Game With Mod Support Enabled

 ## Configuration

-Edit these values in the script header:
+Edit These Values In The Script Header:
 ```gdscript
 var config = {
     "unlock_key": KEY_END,